PxPerfectMike/Best-HTML-Snippets/README.md

     Start off your web development with a professional-grade HTML template.

-> text-based progress bar
+> text-based progress bar (progress)

-    Show progress and completion with a stylish, text-based bar that updates dynamically as the task progresses.
+    Show progress with a stylish, text-based bar that updates dynamically as the task progresses.

 > HTML Tables (htmltable)